 Standard 2.3 clearly applies to the present case.
-However, since there is no harm to a client, since the matter involves only a single act of misconduct, and in light of Respondent's 31 years of practice without prior misconduct, a level of discipline at the low-end range of discipline, pursuant to standard 2.3, is consistent with the purposes of attorney sanctions.
-As the present case is most analogous to Drociak, in that Respondent made a misrepresentation in order to circumvent requirements imposed for important policy reasons, an equal level of discipline is appropriate.
+However, since there is no harm to a client and since the matter involves only a single act of misconduct, a level of discipline at the low-end range of discipline, pursuant to standard 2.3, is consistent with the purposes of attorney sanctions.
+As the present case is most analogous to Drociak, in that Respondent made a misrepresentation in order to circumvent requirements imposed for important policy reasons, an equivalent level of discipline is supported.
 Thus 30 days' actual suspension is appropriate in this matter.